skeoop/skeoop.github.io/java-basics/18-Using-Arrays.md

     sumSquares += x*x;
 }
 ```
-The for-each loop is much cleaner and easier to read than indexed for-loop.
+A for-each loop is much cleaner and easier to read than indexed for-loop.

 **Example:** print each element in an array of names.

 ```java
 String[] animals = {"Cat", "Bird", "Horse" };
 // "for-each who in names"